twilio/twilio-voice-react-native/github-temp/SECURITY.md

   but it inferred intent from version numbers where the checkbox simply asks the maintainer.

-- **Repointing `latest` after it goes wrong has no established path, so the gap above has no clean remedy.** Correcting a dist-tag means `npm dist-tag add`, which needs a credential holding write access to the package.
+- **Repointing `latest` after it goes wrong cannot be done directly, only by cutting another release.** The direct fix is `npm dist-tag add`, which needs a credential holding write access to the package.
 This pipeline publishes exclusively through OIDC trusted publishing at the platform team's direction, so no such credential exists here by design, and the short-lived OIDC token is scoped to the publish itself.

-Whoever needed to fix `latest` would have to obtain npm access some other way.
-Worth settling with the platform team before the first real release rather than during an incident.
+  The last-resort remedy is to publish the next release with "Set as the latest release" ticked, which runs `npm publish --tag latest` and repoints the tag using the existing pipeline and no extra credential.
+That works, but it is not an immediate fix: it needs a real version to release, so `latest` stays wrong until one is cut.
+Whether that is acceptable, or whether someone should hold npm access for direct dist-tag edits, is worth settling with the platform team before the first real release rather than during an incident.

 - **`github.event.release.make_latest` being present on the event payload is confirmed by the first real release.** If the field is absent or renamed,